See and read for yourself about telehealth from our patients, regional clinicians and doctors at Peter Mac - "Why NOT telehealth?"

 Kevin

-Kevin, a semi-retired rice farmer and wool classer, has been coming to Peter Mac for the past nine years – meaning regular long trips into the city.
-But he’s recently started using telehealth, a service that allows patients to connect with Peter Mac by video from anywhere there is a computer, iPad, tablet or smart phone with internet.
+Kevin, a semi-retired rice farmer and wool classer, has been coming to us for the past nine years – meaning regular long trips into the city.
+But he has recently started using telehealth, a service that allows patients to connect with us by video from anywhere there is a computer, iPad, tablet, or smart phone with internet.

-“It saved me something like 3000km round trip, so instead of a 12 or 15-hour day I can do it in ten minutes on a video call from home.”
+“It saved me something like 3000km [about the distance from Melbourne to Adelaide] round trip, so instead of a 12 or 15-hour day I can do it in ten minutes on a video call from home.”
 Kevin says.
 “The convenience of it is amazing.”

 Graham